MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/u/upnp.md

 Don't spell out as *Universal Plug and Play*.
 Don't use as a synonym for *Plug and Play* or *PnP*.

-Use the trademark symbol (™ &trade;) on the first mention.
+Use the trademark symbol (<div>™</div>) on the first mention.
 Include the following in the trademark attribution sentence:

 > UPnP™ is a certification mark of the UPnP™ Implementers Corporation.